Wimmics/gen2kgbot/README.md

 ````bash
 langgraph dev
 ````
+This will initialize LangGraph studio based on local file langgraph.json.

-The you can select the scenario and input the question.
+Then you can select the scenario and input the question.

 However, it is also possible to run each of the scenarios in the terminal.
 You should use the `-m` option from the Python command line interface, for example, to run scenario_6 with the default question use:
 ````bash